NorthernWidget/Project-Margay/README.md

 * [MS5803](https://github.com/NorthernWidget/MS5803)

 Information on library instillation can be found on the [Arduino](https://www.arduino.cc/en/Guide/Libraries) site, the "Manual" instillation method should be used to ensure success

-The Northern Widget board definitions will also be required, the Margay board should be run using the "TLog v1" board definition.
-Information on how to install and select a board definition can be found in the Northern Widget Board Definitions [readme](https://github.com/NorthernWidget/Arduino_Boards)

 ### Using Custom Software (Developer)
 As we provide all information about on board pins and their functionality, it is easy for a user to write their own code in the Arduino IDE to leverage the hardware capabilities of the Margay to whatever degree is desired.
 To do this, the Northern Widget board file can be used (as described above), or the **[MightyCore](https://github.com/MCUdude/MightyCore)** Board files can be used.
 These are the board files the Northern Widget ones were based on, but allow for more compilation options for the user.
 Full instructions for instillation and use are provided on the MightyCore GitHub page.